 GeneCards Summary for KLK7 Gene

-KLK7 (Kallikrein-Related Peptidase 7) is a Protein Coding gene.
-Diseases associated with KLK7 include atopic dermatitis and netherton syndrome.
-Among its related pathways are Degradation of the extracellular matrix and Degradation of the extracellular matrix.
-GO annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
-An important paralog of this gene is KLK12.
+KLK7 (Kallikrein Related Peptidase 7) is a Protein Coding gene.
+Diseases associated with KLK7 include Netherton Syndrome and Dermatitis.
+Among its related pathways are Degradation of the extracellular matrix and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
+An important paralog of this gene is KLK5.

 May catalyze the degradation of intercellular cohesive structures in the cornified layer of the skin in the continuous shedding of cells from the skin surface.
 Specific for amino acid residues with aromatic side chains in the P1 position.
 Cleaves insulin A chain at '14-Tyr-|-Gln-15' and insulin B chain at '6-Leu-|-Cys-7', '16-Tyr-|-Leu-17', '25-Phe-|-Tyr-26' and '26-Tyr-|-Thr-27'.
 Could play a role in the activation of precursors to inflammatory cytokines.